 And they’re scrambling.
 Some 57 percent of public school districts report having no school nurse personnel, according to the report, which researchers said relied on an analysis of 2011-2012 state education data, interviews and a large-scale survey of certified school nurses who are members of the California School Nurses Association.
 These districts serve about 1.2 million students, about 20 percent of all public school students in the state.

-At Willow Glen Elementary, school nurse Kelly Shepherd oversees Gabriella’s care as well as the needs of a kindergartener with spina bifida, another kindergartener with pulmonary disease and a fourth-grader with diabetes.
+At Willow Glen Elementary, school nurse Kelly Shepherd oversees Gabriella’s care as well as the needs of a kindergartner with spina bifida, another kindergartner with pulmonary disease and a fourth-grader with diabetes.
 They come to school not only with chronic medical conditions, but a host of technological tools, including a ventilator in case of emergencies, an iPod to track nutritional intake and output, a catheter and an insulin pump whose battery died recently and set off a persistent alarm.
 “These kids with the technology, they stand out,” Shepherd said.
 “They are acute.”

 Among the report’s recommendations are the creation of systematic data collection and reporting systems in school districts to identify and serve children with special health care needs and to monitor their health and educational outcomes.
 The report also recommends mandatory training for all personnel delivering health services in schools, including first aid, CPR and procedures needed to serve specific children in each school.
 It states that funds generated through Medi-Cal claims should be earmarked to support school health services.